mspoorendonk/TurmericAssist/README.md

 ---

 ## Future Enhancements
-- Real-time push updates from Paprika App.
+- Real-time push updates from Paprika App?
+(May not be possible)
+- Options to toggle upcoming meals display by count or by date.
 - Support for more Paprika API endpoints.
 - Enhanced error handling and validation.